 - Heat 2 Tbsp. oil in same skillet over medium-high.
 Add ground beef and cook, stirring to break up clumps, until browned, about 10 minutes.
 Using a slotted spoon, remove beef and reserve drippings in skillet.

-Mountain Mex Ground Beef Enchiladas, It’s what’s for Dinner
+Ground Beef Enchilada Recipe, It’s what’s for Dinner